Mongolic peoples: Autosomal DNA

 Genetic variation of Eurasian populations showing different frequency of West- and East-Eurasian components.

-Genetic studies on Mongolic populations found them to be "well-fitted by a three-way admixture" of Ancient Northeast Asian-like (ANA) ancestry, with variable amounts of Yellow River Farmer-like, and Western Steppe Herders ancestries.
-Mongols of Inner Mongolia were found to display genetic continuity with "Late Medieval Mongol" samples, and can be modeled as 46% Ancient Northeast Asian, 44% Yellow River Farmer, and 10% West Eurasian (Andronovo-like).
-Mongol Empire period samples carried between 55–64% Ancient Northeast Asian ancestry, 21–27% Yellow River Farmer-like sources, and 15–18% Western Steppe Herder (Sarmatian or Alan-like) sources.
+Genetic studies on Mongolic populations found them to be continuous with Mongol Empire-era individuals.
+These individuals are a mixture of 55–64% Ancient Northeast Asian (Ulaanzuukh_SlabGrave), 21–27% East Asian (Han) and 15–18% Western Steppe Herder (Sarmatian or Alan) ancestries.
+Western Mongolians also received 30% of their ancestry from ancient Turkic peoples, with the rest coming from eastern Mongolians, who have more East Eurasian affinities although they also have minor West Eurasian ancestry.

 One autosomal study on Oirat-speaking Kalmyks living in Kalmykia, Eastern Europe, found them to be derived from a Western Mongolian source population.
 Despite their long-distance migration, Kalmyks still display a predominant East Asian genetic profile.
 Kalmyks derive around 80% East Asian ancestry and 20% Western Eurasian ancestry.

 Two autosomal genetic studies on Inner Mongolians found that they are best modeled as a mixture of Ancient Northeast Asian-like (ANA) and 10% to 25% East Asian Yellow River Farmer ancestry sources (increasing among Khorchins to around 62%), with only minor Western Eurasian genetic contributions (5.6–11.6%).
 (Note: "The gene flow from Western Eurasian was preliminarily detected in Mongol population of TreeMix-based phylogenetic tree; the ancestral source was finally identified in qpAdm, ranging from 5.6 to 11.6% in those Mongolian subgroups; ALDER and GLOBETROTTER supported that the west-east admixture event was recently estimated in the period ranging from Tang Dynasty to Yuan Dynasty. ...
 We further performed haplotype-based GLOBETROTTER to obtain a high-resolution characterization of the admixture landscaped of three Mongolian subgroups.
 All targets showed robust signals of west-east admixture (Supplementary Table S11).")

 Estimated ancestry components among selected modern populations per Changmai et al. (2022).
 The Yellow component represents "East and Southeast Asian" (ESEA) ancestries.

-Mongolic peoples display genetic continuity to the Devil's Gate Cave specimen (7,000 BCE) and the Amur13K specimen (13,000 BCE).
+Mongolic peoples display genetic continuity to the Devil's Gate Cave specimen (7,000 BP) and the Amur13K specimen (13,000 BP).
 The Neolithic Northeast Asian ancestry, is shared with other "putative Altaic-speaking peoples" specifically Turkic, and Tungusic-speaking peoples, together with shared "IBD fragments" in haplotype variation, supporting a Northeast Asian origin of these three groups.
 Turkic and Western Mongolic populations display the relatively highest amounts of West Eurasian admixture, inline with historical contacts between Ancient Northeast Asians and West Eurasian populations of the Eurasian Steppes, and evidence from linguistic borrowings.
-In comparison, Eastern, Central and Southern Mongolic peoples as well as Tungusic peoples had considerable less West Eurasian ancestry but higher Yellow River farmers ancestry.
+In comparison, Eastern, Central and Southern Mongolic peoples as well as Tungusic peoples had considerable less West Eurasian ancestry but higher Yellow River ancestry.
 Sinitic peoples largely lacked any West Eurasian-derived ancestry and displayed primarily affinity with historical Yellow River farmers.